5 Expert Tips for Proper Packaging Machine Maintenance

 When your packaging machine is down, every second counts.
 Ideally, before purchasing a piece of equipment, you have properly vetted the OEM to learn the details of their technical service availability, methods of contact, and related costs.

-Partner with a packaging machine manufacturer in which an actual person will answer your call or email, and one that has remote capabilities to access and troubleshoot problems without unnecessary and costly onsite visits.
-Availability of video conferencing via mobile apps is an added bonus that can also decrease the need for onsite visits.
+Partner with a packaging machine manufacturer where an actual person will answer your call or email, and one that has remote capabilities to access and troubleshoot most routine problems without unnecessary and costly onsite visits.

 4. Understand Your Spare Parts List

 After purchasing a packaging machine, your OEM should provide you with a recommended spare parts list.
-This list should be broken down into part class by wear.
-For instance, at Viking, our parts are classified by letters:
+This list should be broken down into part class by wear so you can plan your parts inventory strategically.
+For instance, at Viking, our parts are classified as follows:

 - A - High wear parts.
 These parts have a shorter lifecycle or are not standard items and have a long lead time.